 A Chase Business Complete Banking account is a great choice for those who need both an online and in-person bank.

-For example, if your business frequently deals in cash or international currency, Chase can be good for you because you can go to an actual teller to help you out.
+For example, if your business frequently deals in cash or international currency, Chase can be good for you because you can go to an actual teller when you need to.

 Yes, other banks have online and physical locations—but no one holds a candle to Chase’s accounts offerings.